 How to talk to your teen about cannabis use

-Gather information about cannabis:
+Gather information about cannabis

 Do some research to learn about the types of cannabis products available, how cannabis is used, how it affects the body, and its health risks, especially for young users.
 There are many resources on this website that can help; however, for an all-encompassing guide, check out What’s the Deal: Cannabis Facts for Parents (National Cannabis Prevention and Information Centre).

-Use a caring and non-judgmental tone:
+Use a caring and non-judgemental tone

 Don’t approach cannabis conversations with judgement or scare tactics; this can be counterproductive.
 Keep in mind that your teen probably already knows that you disapprove of drug use, so it’ll be hard for them to have open conversations with you and ask questions if they feel like they’re being scrutinized.